DanielDmlee/Pelion_CM_QucikStart/README.md

   Success.
 Exiting
 ```

 <center>
 <img src="./Pictures/SerialTerminal.gif"></img>
 </center>

-# 4. Verify board connects to Pelion
+# 4. Verify your board connects to Pelion Connectivity Management

 <center>
 <img src="./Pictures/PelionCM_FlowStep3.svg"></img>
 </center>

-The following screenshot displays the Active page.
+You can verify that your device is connected to Pelion Connectivity Management using the Active feature.
 You access this page by navigating to `Devices -> Active`.

 <center>
 <img src="./Pictures/PelionCM_Devices_Active.png"></img>
 </center>

-You have now connected the internet via cellular, and you can check your device's connectivity status, data usage, and so on with the Pelion Connectivity Management!
+Your board is now connected to the interne via the cellular network.
+You can check your board's connectivity status, data usage and more using the Pelion Connectivity Management platform.

 ---------------------------------------

 **Using the Mbed Online Compiler and Pelion Connectivity Management you have:**

-* Prepare the SIM card and Activation.
+* Activated a SIM card using Pelion Connectivity Management
-* Import the example application for your device to the Online Compiler.
+* Imported an example application for your device using the Mbed Online Compiler
-* Made a change to the example application using the Online Compiler.
+* Made a change to an example application using the Mbed Online Compiler
-* Put the application onto your device.
+* Uploaded an application to your device
-* Can check the device resources in the Connectivity Management Portal.
+* Verified that your device is connected to the internet using Pelion Connectivity Management

 # 5. What Next?